Mehdi Taj

-Mehdi Taj (مهدی تاج) is an Iranian sports executive and administrator who is president of Football Federation Islamic Republic of Iran since August 2022 for second term.
+Mehdi Taj (مهدی تاج) is an Iranian sports executive who is president of Football Federation Islamic Republic of Iran since August 2022 for second and third term.
+As of 2019, he also serves as one of five Vice presidents at the Asian Football Confederation.

-Also he was president of the Iranian Football Federation from 2016 until 2019.
-As of May 2020, Mehdi has been appointed a member of the Asian Football Confederation Emergency Committee.
+First time he was president of the Iranian Football Federation from 2016 until 2019.
+As of May 2020, he has been appointed a member of the Asian Football Confederation Emergency Committee.

 He was previously First Vice President of Iranian Football Federation (2008–2012), President of the Iran Football League Organization (2013–2016), Secretary of the Board of Sepahan (1992–1994, 2002–2006) and president of the club (1994–1999) and Board Chairman of the Foolad Metil.
 He was also editor-in-chief of Jahan Varzesh from 1991 until 2001.
 On 7 May 2016, he was elected as president of Iranian Football Federation with 51 votes, succeeding Ali Kafashian.
 He resigned on 30 December 2019 due to illness.

 on 30 August 2022, Taj was elected as new president of Iran Football Federation for a two-year term.
 Taj won the three-candidate race with 51 votes.

+Women's football in Iran

+Taj has visited the training camp of the Iranian women's national football team.
+He also said that all Iranian clubs should try to start a women's section.
+However, in the economic sector, the serious problems of Iranian women's football remained as before.

+Taj has watched the 2023 Women's World Cup final.